iseut99/blog-automation-pipeline/README.md

-# blog-automation-pipeline
+# Blog Automation Pipeline
-Modular system for cleaning blog titles, generating content in Canva, posting to GitHub, WordPress, and social platforms
+Modular Python system to clean titles, generate blog content in Canva, post it to GitHub, WordPress, and social media.